robertmand/FAIR-DaSH/_episodes/ep5.md

 #### How to choose the right database for your dataset?
 - Check the community standards for your data, you can find more information [RDMkit guidelines](https://rdmkit.elixir-europe.org/your_domain)
 - Look for resources that describe the databases and check if it fits your data, you might consider the following:

 A) Accessibility options

 B) Licence

 - One of these resources is **FAIRsharing**, it provides a registry for different databases and repositories.
-Here is an example where the FAIR sharing provides you with information regarding protein database [here](https://fairsharing.org/FAIRsharing.rtndct).
+Here is an example where the FAIR sharing provides you with information regarding [protein database](https://fairsharing.org/FAIRsharing.rtndct).
 It has the following information
 - General information
 - Which policies use this database?
 - Related community standards